jeromeetienne/har2appcache/README.md

 har2appcache
 ============

-generate a appcache file from  a HTTP Archive file.har
+generate a appcache file from  a HTTP Archive file.har.
+It extracts all the requests's urls made by your page and build the appcache file with it.
+So you get all the requests even the dynamic ones, even the ones from ```XMLHttpRequest``` It is more robust than the usual appcache builders which are based on DOM parsing.

 ### How To Install